Made For Purchasing Managers

 • Ensuring domestic sourcing

-Finally, we finish out the guide with something I wish I’d had access to at the beginning of my career: a glossary of industry terms.
-Instead of having to search all over, it’s great to have all the definitions in one place.
+Finally, we finish out the guide with something I wish I had access to at the beginning of my career: a glossary of industry terms.
+It’s great to have all the definitions in one place, instead of having to search all over.

 So, feel welcome to move freely throughout this guide, navigating to whatever section is most useful to you.
 It’s my hope that what’s contained in these pages will help your processes and give you more time to do what you do best.